Health Topics

 - A chloride level of 30 to 59 means that more testing is needed because the test result is unclear, and CF is possible.
 Your provider may order another sweat test or a different type of test, such as genetic testing.

 - A chloride level less than 29 is normal.
 This means that you or your child is unlikely to have CF. But a normal test result doesn't rule out CF. Certain people with CF have normal sweat test results.
-If you or your child have symptoms of CF or if your baby had a newborn screening test that showed possible CF, you will probably need more testing.
+If you or your child have symptoms of CF or if your baby had a newborn screening test that showed possible CF, your provider may order more tests.

 Learn more about laboratory tests, reference ranges, and understanding results.